carmensalas14/VYBE-LIB/README.md

 # VYBE Component Library

-This project is the implementation of a custum component library where the components look like hand drawn doodles.
+This project is the implementation of a custom component library where the components look like hand-drawn doodles.
 This project was created using [Storybook](https://storybook.js.org/) and [Create React App](https://github.com/facebook/create-react-app).

 ![AutoForm](images/autoform.png)